I have never seen a company that is running at 100% effectiveness. Let me tell you why.

 7. Employee Relations.
 How do you handle problems and issues?
 Do you understand the state and federal law, and what you are permitted to do?
 What are the legal risks and challenges?

-My “HR Tune-Up” is a 7-Step program to help straighten out your company.
+You may need an “HR Tune-Up,” our 7-Step program to help close the gaps in your current HR set-up.
 We address all of these areas to achieve a more effective organization with better morale and improved communication.
-For more information, contact me.